Time to complete: 1 hour typing, 12 hours waiting. See the source.

 In the Pages configuration for your GitLab project add a new domain and select Let’s Encrypt.
 You’ll be instructed to add a special TXT DNS record to prove you own the domain so get back to Google Domains and add that.

-I migrated my Ghost blog by exporting it as a JSON file and then using
+I migrated my original Ghost blog by exporting it as a JSON file and then using

 Committing to GitLab